pangyyen/tp/docs/DeveloperGuide.md

 3. **Edit Patient Record/Appointment**
     - **MSS:**
-        1. Doctor selects a patient record or appointment to edit.
+        1. Doctor selects a patient record or appointmentEvent to edit.
         2. App prompts for the new information.
         3. Doctor enters the updated information.
         4. App saves the changes.